 Global Macro Update

-Currencies & Commodities: GLD fund flows, tracked by a 4 week rolling average, showed outflows are now pushing towards $5 billion as of this week.
-This is now an extreme level of selling panic, which usually tends to bottom Precious Metals in coming days.
-Positioning on the US Dollar, tracked by the CFTC Commitment of Traders report, showed that investors increased bullish bets on the currency once again.
-The market is now net short the Euro, the Pound, the Yen and the Swiss Franc and seems to be fascinated with being long the Dollar.
-At the same time, positioning in the Commodities market showed that investors scaled back their bullish bets slightly this week.
-Positioning in the Agricultural Commodities market showed a similar movement in money flows too.
-Furthermore, consider the chart below:
+Currencies & Commodities: GLD fund flows, tracked by a 4 week rolling average, showed outflows remained, but pulled back slightly.
+Positioning on the US Dollar, tracked by the CFTC Commitment of Traders report, showed that investors decreased bullish bets on the currency my almost half.
+The market still remains net short the Euro, the Pound, the Yen and the Swiss Franc, while decreased bullish bets on Aussie and Kiwi Dollars were substantial this week.
+At the same time, positioning in the Commodities market showed similar readings for a few weeks now.

 Market Breadth Update

 New Highs And Lows: The ratio between 52 Week New Highs and Lows, tracked by the NYSE data, showed that bulls remain in control of the market trend, however the new highs in the index price are not confirmed by new 52 Week Highs.
-This bearish divergence is now turning into a serious warning signal.
+This bearish divergence is now turning into a serious warning signal for a potential correction to develop anytime soon.

 Advance Decline Line: The ratio between Advancers versus Decliners, tracked over 21 days or one month by the NYSE data, showed that advancing breadth is only slightly in control of the market trend.
 The currently rally is slowing running out of steaming, as the AD line is diverging from the markets higher high movement.

 Trading Above 200 MA: The Percentage of Stocks Trading Above 200 MA, tracked by the S&P data, also shows that bulls remain in control of the market trend.
-In this indicator, we have no significant or major bearish divergences, that usually signal a major market top.
-More than 86% of the S&P 500 components are above their respective 200 day moving average.
+In this indicator, we still have no significant bearish divergences that usually signal a major market top.
+More than 80% of the S&P 500 components are above their respective 200 day moving average, which is a good sign.